PrefectHQ/prefect/docs/tutorials/orion.md

     If you create deployments that have schedules, the scheduled flow runs will only attempt to start if the Orion API server is running.
 The ephemeral API does not start scheduled flow runs.

-## Orion metadata database
+## Orion database

-Orion employs a [metadata database](/concepts/database/) that persists data used by many features of Orion to orchestrate and track the state of your flow runs, including:
+The Orion [database](/concepts/database/) persists data used by many features of Orion to orchestrate and track the state of your flow runs, including:

 - Flow and task state
 - Run history and logs